 In November 2018 mid-term election, voters approved Measure S, the Transient Occupancy Tax increase.
-Measure S increases the TOT rate from the existing 10% to 12% effective January 1, 2019 and authorizes the City Council to further increase the rate to 13% within the next five years (by January 1, 2024).
+Measure S increased the TOT rate from the existing 10% to 12% effective January 1, 2019 and authorized the City Council to further increase the rate to 13% by January 1, 2024.

 On June 10, 2019, the City Council held a discussion about increasing the remaining 1% of the TOT ordinance to address the City’s affordable housing situation.
-After discussion, the City Council approved a resolution authorizing an additional 1% increase in the TOT, effective September 1, 2019, bringing the total TOT rate to 13%.
+After discussion, the City Council approved a resolution authorizing the additional 1% increase in the TOT, effective September 1, 2019, bringing the total TOT rate to 13%.

 Affordable workforce housing in the City of Sonoma is becoming a challenge and the City is making addressing the issue a priority as evidenced by the recent “Housing Our Community” Town Hall series, a community education and engagement program focused on housing solutions.
 The additional 1% TOT increase will help fund affordable housing initiatives for Fiscal Years 2019-2020, 2020-2021 and 2021-2022, with a review by the City Council prior to June 20, 2021.

-Currently, lodging operators in the City of Sonoma collect both a 12% TOT which is general city tax revenue and an additional 2% assessment that is remitted to the Sonoma Tourism Improvement District (STID) as a funding source for a sustained marketing program with the goal of increasing occupancy and room revenues in the City of Sonoma.
-The current combined TOT and STID collection rate is 14%.
+Lodging operators in the City of Sonoma collect both the TOT which is general city tax revenue and an additional 2% assessment that is remitted to the Sonoma Tourism Improvement District (STID) as a funding source for a sustained marketing program with the goal of increasing occupancy and room revenues in the City of Sonoma.

 Transient Occupancy Tax and Tourism Improvement District Assessment